For a small country, Wales packs a heck of a lot in. Here’s how to make the most of it over the weekend of St David's Day...

 Steeped in myth, legend, and history, Snowdonia's beauty rivals that of other mountain ranges all over the world.
 It’s also incredibly accessible, offering a variety of camping trips, hiking routes and adrenaline activities.

 If trekking is your thing, Snowdonia has a footpath to suit everyone, whether you’re looking for challenging ascents, rocky terrain, or a leisurely walk for the whole family.
-With the opening of Caernarfon’s new Beacon Climbing Centre, it’s clear that the region is finally harnessing its reputation as one of the UK’s most diverse climbing destinations.

 For something altogether more laid back and civilised, there are many young vineyards starting to take root in the region.
 One of these is located on the south-facing slopes of the Nantlle Valley, with views of the Snowdonia mountain range at one end and the sea at the other.

 Wales is a place where myth and legend co-exist, and nowhere is that more apparent than in the spectacular castles that dot the landscape.
 Experts estimate that there are over 600 castles in the country, with dozens of them well-preserved.

 In the north west you'll find Conwy, Harlech, Criccieth and Caernarfon.
 Caernarfon Castle was the most expensive castle ever built by a king of England, for example.
 But chances are you’ll stumble upon a castle anywhere you go in Wales.
 Like Castell Coch in Cardiff, a 13th-century fortress that is popular with film and television crews.